uncharted-distil/distil/README.md

 - Affected components computed new values from store changes
 - View updates

-Any state that is shared between components should be managed by a higher level component rather than redundantly watching the route in multiple components.
+NOTE: Any state that is shared between components should be managed by a higher level component rather than redundantly watching the route in multiple components.
 Ex.
 If components A and B both need state C which is dependent upon route query param D, a third component E should be created to watch the state and dispatch a single action upon change.
 Components A and B will then read from the store via computed values.

 ## Common Issues: